School designed with learning in mind

 Our Academic day begins at 9:50 am.
 In recent years many independent researchers have shown the educational benefits for teens of starting the school day later.
 These benefits are maximized when students begin academic work with their bodies centered through exercise.

 Academic classes are 80 minutes long to allow for a complete learning cycle of introduction, practice, direct instruction, independent work and reflection.
-Each class emphasizes not only the specific skills and content expected of the course, but also the cognitive and metacognitive requirements of the subject.
-The learning environment includes multiple assessments and self assessments many of which are hands on and emphasize real world applications and mastery.
+Each class emphasizes not only the specific skills and content expected of the course, but also the cognitive and metacognitive requirements for learning the subject.
+Classes are taught with a balance of hands-on and traditional assignments, culminating each quarter with an "anchor project".

-Developing strong habits of mind and executive function is emphasized through school-wide systems and in each class.
-Students review their academic performance and personal goals every Monday and chart a plan for the week.
-On Friday’s they review their achievements and identify what they need to complete over the weekend.
+Developing strong habits of mind for organization and executive function is embedded throughout school-wide systems and in each class.
+Students review their academic performance and personal goals each Monday and chart a plan for the week.
+On Thursday’s they engage in a self-reflective review their achievements and and progress.
+On Fridays they review the week and identify what they need to complete over the weekend.

-Small classes (4-8 students) allow for both academic and social collaboration, and also for personalization of content.
-Students are grouped by ability and need.
+Small classes (4-8 students) allow for academic and social collaboration, for personalization of content and for differentiation.
+We endeavor to group classes by ability, confidence and social maturity.
 Classes often have a mix of grade levels.
-Class assignments can be individualized, so students may complete their work at different levels and in different ways.
+In order for students to complete their work at different levels and in different ways instructional practices are differentiated for each student's learning styles, and assignments are personalized when appropriate.

 Because all people learn at different rates we build in time for students to get additional support from their teachers for assignments, projects and homework during each school day.
 Students meet with teachers during office hours and during our 21st Century Skills class Monday-Thursday.